konfig-dev/openai-sdks/typescript/README.md

 export default async function handler(req: Request): Promise<Response> {
     const openai = new Openai({
-        useFetch: true, // useFetch must be "true" for Openai to work in Next.js edge runtime })
+        useFetch: true, // useFetch must be "true" for openai-edge-streaming to work in Next.js edge runtime })
     return new Response(JSON.stringify({ message: "This is from openai-edge-streaming" }), { status: 200 })
 }